 Tacos Libre was started by a former chef from Viva Mexico.
 The menu is significantly smaller, and so is the restaurant, but the quality is just the same.
 Available are tacos, chimichangas, enchiladas, quesadillas, and nachos, and only one or two versions of each.

 You’ll find Tacos Libre at the west end of Princes Street in Edinburgh’s New Town, just after the street turns into Shandwick Place.
-As mentioned it’s small, tucked into the corner between The Ghillie Dhu and ASK Italian.
+As mentioned, it’s small, tucked into the corner between The Ghillie Dhu and ASK Italian.
 At this point, I think I’ve had every dish on the menu, and I’m undecided about which is my favorite; everything is fantastic.

 Bodega